a1minecraftbuild/2324Notes/README.md

-# Notes for my first year at SICTC
+# Notes for my first year at SICTC. heheheha